ulab-uiuc/live-trade-bench/README.md

 ## Overview

 Trading agent evaluation in the live environment.
+We target at avoiding overfitting on back test and build an arena for LLM-based trading agents.

 ## Features